-- 1. Acknowledging the contribution to the work of the Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore ("the Committee") by the Technical Review of Key Intellectual Property-related Issues of the WIPO Draft Instruments on Genetic Resources, Traditional Knowledge and Traditional Cultural Expressions (WIPO/GRTKF/IC/29/INF/10) ("the Technical Review"), which was prepared by an indigenous expert, namely Professor James Anaya, and with reference to the recommendation made by the United Nations Permanent Forum on Indigenous Issues ("the UNPFII") at its Eighteenth Session in 2019, the Committee, at its Fortieth Session, requested the Secretariat to commission, within existing resources, the updating by an indigenous expert of the Technical Review for the Committee's consideration during the biennium 2020-2021.1 - 2.
+- 1. Acknowledging the contribution to the work of the Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore ("the Committee") by the Technical Review of Key Intellectual Property-related Issues of the WIPO Draft Instruments on Genetic Resources, Traditional Knowledge and Traditional Cultural Expressions (WIPO/GRTKF/IC/29/INF/10) ("the Technical Review"), which was prepared by an indigenous expert, namely Professor James Anaya, and with reference to the recommendation made by the United Nations Permanent Forum on Indigenous Issues ("the UNPFII") at its Eighteenth Session in 2019, the Committee, at its Fortieth Session, requested the Secretariat to commission, within existing resources, the updating by an indigenous expert of the Technical Review for the Committee's consideration during the biennium 2020-2021. - 2.
 Pursuant to the decision above, Ms. Neva Collings, Board Director, NSW Aboriginal Housing Office, Department of Family and Community Services, Australia, and Mr. Elifuraha Laltaika, Senior Lecturer and Director, Research Tumaini University Makumira, United Republic of Tanzania, were commissioned to update the Technical Review, which was blind peer reviewed by two indigenous experts.
-The Annex to this document contains the Updated Technical Review provided by the commissioned indigenous experts. - 3.
-The Committee is invited to take note of the Annex to this document.
+The Annex to this document contains the Updated Technical Review provided by the commissioned indigenous experts.